kumar-piyush12/stock-market-bot/README.md

-# stock-market-bot
+Stock Market Bot
-Generate live alerts for the stocks that can undergo Bollinger Band Trap.
+Generate live alerts for the stocks that might undergo Bollinger Band Trap.